 Program overview

+Get the technical skills required to repair and modify automated equipment.
 Discover all aspects of electromechanical engineering in the two-year Electromechanical Engineering Technician Ontario College Diploma program, delivered over four consecutive 14-week terms.
-This program equips you with a complementary set of technical and theoretical skills that are readily transferable to any industry incorporating automation into its daily activities.
-You will learn to build and troubleshoot electrical systems, design electro-pneumatic circuits for process automation, and develop knowledge of motor controls.
+This program prepares you with a complementary set of technical and theoretical skills that are readily transferable to working in any industry that incorporates automation into its daily activities.
+You will learn to build and troubleshoot electrical systems, design electro-pneumatic circuits for process automation, and develop your knowledge of motor controls.
 Additionally, the program covers the workings and applications of programmable logic controllers and industrial robots, along with essential aspects of mechatronics, quality control, group project work, leadership development, and entrepreneurship.

-The Electromechanical Engineering Technician program is structured to provide a comprehensive education over a period of two years, consisting of four consecutive 14-week terms.
+The Electromechanical Engineering Technician program is structured to provide a comprehensive education over a two-year period, consisting of four consecutive 14-week terms.
 The program includes:

-• Hands-on learning activities in both classroom and lab settings.
+• Hands-on learning experiences in both classroom and lab settings.

 • A final project that focuses on solving an industrial automation problem.

-• Optional co-op field placement in the industry, subject to availability and academic eligibility.
+• Optional co-op field placement in industry, subject to availability and academic eligibility.

-Throughout the program, students will develop essential skills such as communication, problem-solving, and leadership.
-The curriculum is designed to ensure that students gain practical experience while also acquiring theoretical knowledge.
-This combination prepares graduates for a variety of roles in the electromechanical engineering field.
+Throughout the program, students will develop essential skills in communication, problem-solving, and leadership.
+The curriculum is designed to ensure that students gain practical experience while also acquiring theoretical knowledge, making them well-prepared for various roles in the field of electromechanical engineering.

 Featured Experiences